zyang2k/bluebike/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# bluebike
+# bluebike R package

 <!-- badges: start -->
 <!-- badges: end -->

-Bluebike contains data from [Blue Bikes System Data](https://www.bluebikes.com/system-data) website.
-It contains monthly trip data from 2020 to 2022.
-The data includes the name and geographic location of the bike stations, start and end time of the trip, trip duration, bike id, user information.
+The `bluebike` R package contains data from [Blue Bikes System Data](https://www.bluebikes.com/system-data) website.
+It contains monthly trip data from Feb.
+2022.

+The data includes:

+-   The name and geographic location of the bike stations
+-   Start and end time of the trip
+-   Trip duration
+-   Bike id
+-   Basic user information

 Additionally, the data includes a random sample of 1000 trip history entries for sample analysis and functions for importation of the full data set.

 ## Installation